rivques/mishap-d/docs/CargoBayCAD.md

 ### Drone Mounts
 * Very simple design intended to screw the Cargo Bay onto the drone
 * Unfortunately, I had to make two renditions of this, the first one fit too perfectly and didn't take into account the screw threading.
 The screw threading embedded itself into the drone's landing gear.
+* Make sure to open STLs, they don't auto-download to your computer and they will help you grasp what I'm trying to explain!
+* Make sure to open the dropdown menus too!
+Some of them are for trials and errors, others are photos that would have been too big, and one is a very sad video.... the end of our project.
 <details>
 <summary>What are you talking about?</summary>